-- (4) Effort should be made to include well-planned activities in which pupils can plan their learning and reflect upon what they have learned. - (5) Each school should place importance on experiential learning activities tailored to the characteristics of the subjects, cooperate with families and the local community and ensure that the activities can be implemented systematically and continuously so that the pupils can understand while strongly sensing the finite nature of life, the value of nature, and the importance of proactively taking on challenges and working together with diverse people. - (6) Each school should make an effort to come up with ways to promote autonomous and self-motivated learning, while stimulating pupils' interest, such as establishing opportunities for the pupils themselves to choose learning issues and learning activities. - (7) Each school should systematically use the school library and utilize its functions, aiming at class improvements for realization of proactive, interactive and authentic learning of pupils, and enhance the autonomous, self-motivated learning activities and reading activities of the pupils.
+- (3) In order to develop the information literacy specified in II.
+2 (1), each school should put in place the necessary environment for utilizing information devices, such as computers and information and communications networks, etc. and enhance learning activities that properly utilize these devices.
+Furthermore, each school should also use other teaching materials and aids properly, such as statistical materials and newspapers, audiovisual teaching materials, and other teaching and learning devices. - (4) Effort should be made to include well-planned activities in which students can plan their learning and reflect upon what they have learned. - (5) Each school should place importance on experiential learning activities tailored to the characteristics of the subjects, cooperate with families and the local community and ensure that the activities can be implemented systematically and continuously so that the students can understand, while strongly sensing the finite nature of life, the value of nature, and the importance of proactively taking on challenges and working together with diverse people. - (6) Each school should make an effort to come up with ways to promote autonomous and self-motivated learning, while stimulating students' interest, such as establishing opportunities for the students themselves to choose learning issues and learning activities. - (7)Each school should systematically use the school library and utilize its functions, aiming atclass improvements for realization of proactive, interactive and authentic learning of students, and enhance the autonomous, self-motivated learning activities and reading activities of the students.
 Furthermore, they should actively utilize facilities in the local community such as libraries, museums, art galleries, theaters, music halls, etc. and enhance learning activities such as the gathering and appreciation of information utilizing information resources.